 The suffix “øyri” means river mouth or estuary.
-The old town and the valley upstream have been formed by the Lærdal River.
+The old town and the valley upstream is formed by the Lærdal River.
 There are many famous rivers in Norway but Lærdal is one of the most famous of them all.
 It all has to do with fishing.
 Sport fishing for salmon.

 The English Lords were presumably not as keen on taking in the atmosphere in Lærdalsøyri as we were, the cloudy summer evening we arrived and the next morning before leaving.
 We had our first night on our four day road trip of the Fjord Country in the attractive little pension of Sanden Pensjonat.